John Mulligan

 John Joe Salvatore Martinez Marion Mulligan (born 1954) is a Birmingham, England-born new wave musician.
 He is most prominently known as being the founding member, bassist and keyboardist of the band Fashion from 1978 to 1984.

 Biography

-Salvatore Martinez Mulligan (AKA: Muligan) born The Sorrento, Moseley Birmingham, UK.
-His full name is John Joe Salvatore Martinez Marion Mulligan, having a Latin and Irish Catholic background.
+Mulligan was born in Moseley, Birmingham.
+He has a Latin and Irish Catholic background.

-He is most prominently known as the dreadlocked founder member of the band Fashion (1) as the bassist and keyboardist with Dik Davis on vocals and drums and Luke Skyscraper (Alan James) on vocals and guitar.
-They toured extensively with The Police, Squeeze, The Stranglers, The Ramones, B 52's, Patti Smith & The Gang Of 4.
+He is most prominently known as the dreadlocked founding member of the band Fashion, which he formed with Dik Davis on vocals and drums and Luke Skyscraper (Alan James) on vocals and guitar.
+They toured extensively with The Police, Squeeze, The Stranglers, The Ramones, The B 52's, Patti Smith, and Gang Of Four.

-Product Perfect (1979) on IRS Records.